Written by Cindy Cook-Leamen; Edited by Leanna Cappiello

 Hearts full of song

 In a marketplace, children greet us enthusiastically with beaming smiles.
 We are struck by their joy and beauty.
 Our hearts sing under the hot African sun.
-At a closer look, we notice their clothing hangs in pieces, clinging precariously to their delicate frames.
-Our hearts melt.

-A Hand to hold
+A hand to hold

 One young girl, in need of a sponsor, slips her hand into mine.
 “Madam, come,” she invites.
 As we walk to an unknown destination, I realize that the arrival isn’t the point.
 The generosity is in the invitation to walk alongside her, as a stranger whom she trusts.
 This